 The benefits of a content delivery network for websites go far beyond speed.
 You’re not just optimizing for faster load times—you’re investing in a faster, safer, and more reliable experience for your users.

-Whether you run a local business, a blog, or a global brand, a CDN helps you compete in a digital landscape where performance and user experience matter more than ever.
+Whether you run a local business, a blog, or a global brand, a CDN helps you compete in a digital world where performance and user experience matter more than ever.

 Want help choosing and setting up the right CDN for your site?